raphaelreimann/fridays-for-future-paderborn-theme/readme.txt

 = Does this theme support any plugins? =

-Sunrise National includes support for Infinite Scroll in Jetpack.
+Fridays for Future Paderborn Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==